-With the aging of the Baby Boomer generation, employment of massage therapists is expected to grow by 20 percent from 2010 to 2020, much faster than the average for all occupations* At ACC, our Massage Therapy program focuses on preparing you for a range of exciting career options, from acupressure to sports massage.
+At American Career College, our Massage Therapy training program focuses on preparing you for a range of exciting career options, from acupressure to sports massage and more.

 "The faculty and staff at American Career College were encouraging and provided strength.
 Now, I have completed my courses to become a Massage Therapist.
 I feel like my life is on the right track."

-The goal of our program is to help you graduate with the confidence and qualifications to begin your career as a massage therapist.
+The goal of our massage therapy program is to help you graduate with the confidence and qualifications to begin your career as a massage therapist.

-Once you have completed your ACC training and earned your diploma, you'll be ready to pursue exciting career opportunities as an entry-level massage therapist.
+Once you have completed your American Career College training and earned your college diploma, you'll be ready to pursue exciting career opportunities as an entry-level massage therapist.

-On the job, you'll use your hands, fingers, forearms and elbows to knead the muscles and soft tissues of your clients' bodies to treat injuries and promote general wellness.
+On the job, you'll treat injuries and promote general wellness.
 You may specialize in more than one style of massage requiring different techniques, such as Swedish massage, deep-tissue massage, or sports massage.

 As a massage therapist, your day-to-day responsibilities* may include:

 As you begin your career as a massage therapist, the ongoing development of your skills can create increased opportunities for advancement.
 Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your health care career on the fast track.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Massage Therapists, on the Internet at https://www.bls.gov/ooh/healthcare/massage-therapists.htm